Koffi94/MailSender/README.md

   - All messages are separated with 3 - like this

-  - Message is chosen randomly
+  - Message is chosen randomly (Please respect the from, subject and to)

      ![messages.utf8](figures/f1.png)